 A flat lay of ingredients including six eggs, chopped cooked bacon, cottage cheese, Gruyere cheese slices, a small bowl of milk, a dish of salt and pepper, all arranged on a white surface.

-How To Make This Recipe for Egg Bites at Starbucks
+How To Make Copycat Starbucks Egg Bites

 A blender pitcher containing raw eggs, flour, and milk, ready to be mixed, sits on a white surface.